 But as the aggressive 10-minute-plus workout of Soup shows, Can’s visceral instincts were never far from the surface.

-Damo Suzuki walked out on the band in 1973 – following the release of the Future Days album – and spent the next 11 years working in Customer Service in a Japanese company.
+Damo Suzuki walked out on the band in 1973 – following the release of the Future Days album – and spent the next 11 years working in Customer Service at a Japanese company.

-In 1983 he was diagnosed with cancer and started to make music again with The Damo Suzuki Network.
+In 1983, he was diagnosed with colon cancer, underwent surgery, and started to make music again with The Damo Suzuki Network.

 Guitar, vocals, violin